 How do factors like education and occupation affect the wage gap?

 Women are underrepresented in higher-paying jobs that are often dominated by men, and overrepresented in low-paying jobs.
-Women make up nearly six in ten (58 percent) workers in low-wage jobs that typically pay less than $11 per hour, and seven in ten (69 percent) of those the lowest-wage jobs – those that typically pay less than $10 per hour.
+In 2016, women made up nearly two-thirds of the nearly 24 million workers in low-wage jobs (defined as jobs that typically pay $11.50 per hour or less), though they make up slightly less than half (47 percent) of the workforce as a whole.
+Women of color are particularly overrepresented in these jobs.
+Women are also six in ten minimum wage workers.
+Furthermore, three of the top five jobs that are projected to grow the most over the next decade year are both low-wage and dominated by women (home health aides, personal care aides, and food preparation and serving workers).
 Isolation, active discouragement, harassment, outright exclusion, and lack of information about alternative job options are all barriers to women’s entry into higher-wage jobs that are nontraditional for their gender.
-In contrast, women are clustered in low-paying jobs like home health aide, child care worker, and maid and housekeeping cleaner.
+In contrast, women are clustered in low-paying jobs like home health aides, child care workers, and maid and housekeeping cleaners.

 A study by labor economists Francine Blau and Lawrence Kahn also demonstrates the effects of a variety of factors that influence the wage gap, like race, region, unionization status, education, occupation, industry, work experience, and more.
 However, Blau and Kahn found that when you look at all of these factors combined, 38 percent of the wage gap still remained unexplained.